bketelsen/gcru18-best/PITCHME.md

 #### Package Organization - Applications

-When writing an application your should be to write code that is easy to understand, easy to refactor, and easy for someone else to maintain.
+When writing an application your goal should be to write code that is easy to understand, easy to refactor, and easy for someone else to maintain.

 ---